M.S. Program in Accounting

 Students who complete this program and earn their degree in Accounting will have completed all of the educational requirements for taking the CPA examination in New York State.

-To be fully admitted to the M.S.A. program, applicants must have earned a minimum GPA of 2.7 (B-) and have completed Lehman's B.S. in Accounting program or its equivalent.
-An equivalent undergraduate degree must include 36 credits in accounting, including Advanced Accounting, Cost Accounting, Taxation, and Auditing, in addition to 27 or 24 credits in business courses depending on whether they have completed ACC 348 or equivalent.
+Admission to the Program: To be fully admitted to the M.S.A. program, applicants must have earned a minimum GPA of 3.0 (B-) and have completed an undergraduate degree in accounting or its equivalent.
+An equivalent undergraduate degree must include 36 credits in accounting, including Advanced Accounting, Cost Accounting, Taxation, and Auditing, in addition to 27 or 24 credits in business courses depending on whether they have completed ACC 348: Accounting Using Computer Systems or its equivalent.
 The 27-credit business courses are listed below with Lehman College courses fulfilling the business courses requirement shown in parentheses:

 6 credits in Law: BBA 336, 337, 339, 340